 The implementation of absolutely plausible ideas is often impossible for a long time.
 Once the start has been made, the first obstacles appear.

 For example: despite initial successes, employees and experts doubt that the automotive industry can be successfully transformed.
-The facts seem to confirm this: Major manufacturers are struggling with their software units and sales of electric vehicles are stagnating or collapsing.
+The facts seem to confirm this: Major manufacturers are struggling with their software units and sales of electric vehicles are stagnating or slumping.
 However, very few significant changes are linear.
 The ideas and concepts often exist for a long time.
 And suddenly an idea spreads like an avalanche.

 Tipping point for avalanche-like changes

 Hardly anyone can avoid superfoods these days.
 Chia, turmeric, quinoa, avocado and blueberries are now regularly found in every supermarket.
 It was a different story 15 years ago.
-Although the positive effects of these “superfoods” have been known for thousands of years.
+Although the positive effects of these 'superfoods' have been known for thousands of years.

-The field hockey stick is striking.
+The "field hockey stick" is striking.

 Technology companies in the USA have also shown similar developments.
 One example of this is Amazon.
 It took 10 years for the idea of buying everything from books to groceries online from Amazon to catch on.